Now that you have it, here are a few behavioral psychologies you should know.

 The player’s mistake.

-They think that future possibilities will be influenced by past events.
+They think future possibilities will be influenced by past events.

-For example: “I’ve tossed heads five times in a row with this coin, so the chance that tails will come out on the sixth toss is much greater than heads.”
+For example: “I’ve tossed heads five times in a row with this coin, so the chance that a number will come out on the sixth toss is much greater than heads.”

 When an emergency situation arises, you are more likely to take action when few or no witnesses are present.
 With a large crowd, you are less likely to take action